Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - Remaining unbiased when deciding on care

-#3: Continue to Learn
+#3: Continue To Learn

 As a labor and delivery nurse, you will need to have solid nursing skills to provide care for both the mother and the baby.